fwolfst/christel/README.md

 I will gradually move code over here, but investible time is scarce.

+Documentation will ship when the language spec settles.

 ## Installation

 Add this line to your application's Gemfile: